kedacore/keda-docs/content/docs/2.11/scalers/rabbitmq-queue.md

     # Alternatively, you can use existing environment variables to read configuration from:
     # See details in "Parameter list" section
     hostFromEnv: RABBITMQ_HOST # Optional.
 You can use this instead of `host` parameter
+    unsafeSsl: true
 ```

 **Parameter list:**

 - `host` - Host of RabbitMQ with format `<protocol>://<host>:<port>/vhost`.
 The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/vhost`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.
 - `queueName` - Name of the queue to read message from.
 - `mode` - QueueLength to trigger on number of messages in the queue.
-MessageRate to trigger on the publish rate into the queue.
+MessageRate to trigger on the published rate into the queue.
 (Values: `QueueLength`, `MessageRate`)
 - `value` - Message backlog or Publish/sec. rate to trigger on.
 (This value can be a float when `mode: MessageRate`)
 - `activationValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `protocol` - Protocol to be used for communication.
 (Values: `auto`, `http`, `amqp`, Default: `auto`, Optional)